Yerba Buena Gardens: Public art

 The original block opened in 1993 contains several public art installations.
 One cornerstone is the Martin Luther King Jr. Memorial and Fountain.
 The King memorial, titled "Revelations," consists of large, etched glass excerpts of King's speeches in the languages of San Francisco's sister cities.
 The entire memorial was a collaborative project between sculptor Houston Conwill, poet Estella Majoza and architect Joseph De Pace.

 Conwill said Revelations is “a sacred space … meant to be experienced as a cultural pilgrimage and a journey of transformation.”
 The act of entering the fountain from the Gardens, reading of the text from North wall to East then, South Wall while beneath the water, then exiting back out into the garden, represents 'a cultural pilgrimage and contemplative metaphorical journey of transformation,' parallel to the Southern tradition of baptism by full immersion in water common within Old School Baptist churches like those of King's grandfather, legendary minister Adam Daniel Williams.
 On the terrace level above the waterfall is the Sister Cities Garden, where visitors can see a manicured garden with plants representing each of San Francisco's sister cities and a view of the downtown skyline.

 Other attractions

-Located in the Gardens proper are the Yerba Buena Center for the Arts, a contemporary arts center in the North block, and the [Children's Creativity Museum], a children's museum in the South block.
-An ice skating rink, a bowling alley, and the LeRoy King Carousel -— a restored 1906 carousel by Charles I. D. Looff originally located at Playland-at-the-Beach can also be found in the South block.
-Eateries within the gardens include B Restaurant and Joyride Pizza on the North block's terrace.
+Located in the Gardens proper are the Yerba Buena Center for the Arts, a contemporary arts center in the North block, and the Children's Creativity Museum, a children's museum in the South block.
+An ice skating rink, a bowling alley, and the LeRoy King Carousel -— a restored 1906 carousel by Charles I. D. Looff can also be found in the South block.

-Nearby museums include: San Francisco Museum of Modern Art, Contemporary Jewish Museum, Museum of the African Diaspora, and Children's Creativity Museum.
-Other exhibiting institutions nearby include SF Planning and Urban Research Association and California Historical Society.

 The Mexican Museum is (as of 2021) planned to inhabit the lower several floors of a building across Mission Street as part the 53-story 706 Mission / Four Seasons Residence tower.
 The project is planned to cost $500 million ($30 million of which for the museum) and will complete the "Yerba Buena district" redevelopment area, which apart from the Yerba Buena Gardens includes the Metreon and Moscone Center.

-Located within two blocks of Yerba Buena Gardens are many hotels, museums, and retail centers.
-The St. Regis Museum Tower, W Hotel San Francisco, San Francisco Marriott, Four Seasons, and InterContinental Hotel San Francisco are some of the largest hotels in the area.
-Retail in the area includes the Metreon bordering the North block, and the Westfield San Francisco Centre one block away in the old Emporium building, featuring San Francisco's first Bloomingdale's.